 openDSME is an open source implementation of IEEE 802.15.4 DSME.

 It is designed be portable for various platforms, including simulation environments and hardware platforms.
-It is developed at the Institute of Telematics at Hamburg University of
+It has been initially designed and developed at the Institute of Telematics at Hamburg University of

-Technology.
-Feel free to contact us if you are interested in using our software or just have a look at the provided repositories.
+As of now, openDSME has been adopted by developers at RIOT.
+Any further development is conducted by them with additional contributions from the community.
+Feel free to contact them if you are interested in using the software or just have a look at the provided repositories.

 What is IEEE 802.15.4 DSME?